BaldPolnareff/ESR/ESR.md

 The entire project has been broken down onto a timeline, using Gantt's web client.

 tutto quello che segue è ridondante rispetto a quanto detto nei capitoli precedenti e alla timeline che è self explanatory, non riempite di filler pls

+## Cost Analysis
+The net mission cost has been estimated, considering the cost of the elements comprising all of BOSS's subsystems.

+Given the lack of historic data, Cost Estimating Relationships could not be built and the Parametric cost estimating method could not be applied.

+Consequently, the only estimated Life Cycle Cost is the acquisition cost, which includes conceptual design, detailed design prototype, tests, integration, etc.

+When available, prices have been obtained from datasheets, otherwise they've been estimated, with a cost inflation of 10%.

+As expected, the costs given by the purchase of components are typically the least expensive and for that reason the resulting price is largely contained within the 20'000'000 euros budget.

 # Conclusions and recommendations